VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 PRINT_START BED=[first_layer_bed_temperature] VERBOSE=1 PLAY_SONG=0
 ```

-here we are essentially hard coding the last two variables and can adjust the custom start gcode before we slice our models.
+Here we are essentially hard coding the last two variables and can adjust the custom start gcode before we slice our models.

-You would of course have to extract those parameters into variables, and then do something with the newly aquired variables in PRINT_START.
+You would of course have to extract those parameters into variables, and then do something with the newly acquired variables in PRINT_START.

 For a much more robust example of passing values between the slicer and PRINT_START, see the following: